shahroudy/NTURGB-D/README.md

 The "NTU RGB+D" dataset includes the files/folders with setup numbers between S001 and S017, while the "NTU RGB+D 120" dataset includes the files/folders with setup numbers between S001 and S032.

-For more details about setups, camera IDs, ..., please refer to the ["NTU RGB+D" dataset paper](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Shahroudy_NTU_RGBD_A_CVPR_2016_paper.pdf), and the ["NTU RGB+D 120" dataset paper](https://doi.org/10.1109/TPAMI.2019.2916873).
+For more details about the setups, camera IDs, ..., please refer to the ["NTU RGB+D" dataset paper](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Shahroudy_NTU_RGBD_A_CVPR_2016_paper.pdf) and the ["NTU RGB+D 120" dataset paper](https://doi.org/10.1109/TPAMI.2019.2916873).

 ### Samples with missing skeletons

 Several samples in "NTU RGB+D" dataset and "NTU RGB+D 120" dataset have missing or incomplete skeleton data.
 If you are working on skeleton-based analysis, please ignore these files in your training and testing procedures.

-The list of these samples in "NTU RGB+D" dataset are provided [here](https://github.com/shahroudy/NTURGB-D/blob/master/Matlab/NTU_RGBD_samples_with_missing_skeletons.txt).
-The list of these samples in "NTU RGB+D 120" dataset are provided [here](https://github.com/shahroudy/NTURGB-D/blob/master/Matlab/NTU_RGBD120_samples_with_missing_skeletons.txt).
+The list of these samples in "NTU RGB+D" dataset are provided [here](https://github.com/shahroudy/NTURGB-D/blob/master/Matlab/NTU_RGBD_samples_with_missing_skeletons.txt), and the list of these samples in "NTU RGB+D 120" dataset are provided [here](https://github.com/shahroudy/NTURGB-D/blob/master/Matlab/NTU_RGBD120_samples_with_missing_skeletons.txt).

 ### Action Classes

 "NTU RGB+D" dataset contains 60 action classes, and "NTU RGB+D 120" dataset contains 120 action classes.
 The actions in these two datasets are listed as below.

 Note that actions labelled from A1 to A60 are in "NTU RGB+D", while actions labelled from A1 to A120 are in "NTU RGB+D 120".

 A1. drink water.